gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 by neglect will be healed by your presence; for friendship is secured by good offices, and grows by benefits to greater strength."

-Earl Richard having heard these tidings, and, after taking much counsel, being encouraged by Fitz- Stephen's success, of which he had been at first doubtful, resolved on pursuing the same course as the others had done; and, bending every effort towards one object, on which his most earnest desire was set, he made all kinds of preparations for the conquest of Ireland.
+Earl Richard having heard these tidings, and, after taking much counsel, being encouraged by Fitz-Stephen's success, of which he had been at first doubtful, resolved on pursuing the same course as the others had done; and, bending every effort towards one object, on which his most earnest desire was set, he made all kinds of preparations for the conquest of Ireland.
 This earl was descended from a very noble stock,[^35]